Railway Stakes

 ---|---|

-Riders must be declared by Wednesday the 17th of November, 2021 at 3:00PM (AEST) with the 2021 Railway Stakes jockeys to be published in our above Railway Stakes Field section.
+Riders must be declared by 3:00pm (AEDT) on the Wednesday of race week with the 2024 Railway Stakes jockeys to be published in our above Railway Stakes Field section.

 Grey Horses In The Railway Stakes

-Grey horses which have won the Railway Stakes include Luckygray, who won on 2011 and 2013.
+Grey horses which have won the Railway Stakes include Luckygray, who won in 2011 and 2013.

-The 2021 Railway Stakes is set to run as Ascot Race 8 at 4:45pm (AWST) on Saturday the 20th of November, 2021.
+The 2024 Railway Stakes race number is scheduled as Ascot Race 8 at 6:09pm (AWST) on Saturday the 23rd of November 2024.
 There are nine races in total that day at Ascot Racecourse.

 Pay television: Sky Racing 1 (channel 526 on Foxtel)